 Nikita Gale is an artist living and working in Los Angeles, California and holds a BA in Anthropology with an emphasis in Archaeological Studies from Yale University and earned an MFA in New Genres at UCLA.
-Gale’s work applies the lens of material culture to consider how authority is negotiated within political, social, and economic systems.

-Gale is represented by Commonwealth & Council (Los Angeles), Reyes | Finn (Detroit), and 56 Henry (New York).
+Gale is represented by Petzel (New York), 56 Henry (New York), Commonwealth & Council (Los Angeles), and Reyes | Finn (Detroit).

 Gale’s work has appeared in numerous publications including The New York Times, Texte zur Kunst, Artforum, Mousse, Art in America, Art21, AQNB, Frieze, Vogue, and Flash Art.
 Nikita is a Contributing Editor at Triple Canopy, a magazine and publishing platform based in New York City and formerly served on the board of directors of GREX, the west coast affiliate of the AK Rice Institute for the Study of Social Systems.